-We move back northwards to finish with the three finest vineyards of the village, Les Mazis, Le Clos de Bèze and Le Chambertin.
-They are adjacent but each has its own personality
+We move back northwards to finish with the three finest vineyards of the village, Mazis, Clos de Bèze and Le Chambertin.
+They are adjacent but each has its own personality.
 Furthest north is Le Mazis-Chambertin.
-It has just 9.1 hectares and owes its name to a hamlet which disappeared in th Middle Ages.
+It has just 9.1 hectares and owes its name to a hamlet which disappeared in the Middle Ages.
 Since we started out we have cultivated two plots, one in Le Mazis-Haut and the other in Le Mazis-Bas.
 Being 80 years old the vines do not produce much fruit.
-The owner wanted to pull them out but I persuaded him to leave them for a few more year.
+The owner wanted to pull them out but I persuaded him to leave them for a few more years.
 In 2012 I was able to purchase one of the plots and I have hopes for the other.
 This vineyard is situated at the mouth of the Combe de Lavaux on brown earth soils, made up of thick downwash from the plateau above which covers the limestone sub-soil.
 The wine is a great aristocrat but it is a bit wild.
 Its virility and sap require long ageing.
 Then it will declare its class and distinction and show that the length of the aftertaste is infinite.
-The notes which spring to mind when I think of Mazis-Chambertin are spices, liquorice, leather and fur.

-Mazis- or Mazy-Chambertin lies at the northern end of the group of Grands Crus, closest to the village, and is divided into two parts of which Mazis-Haut, sitting on the same rock formation as Clos de Bèze, is slightly superior to Mazis-Bas.
-Between 1855 and 1935 Mazis increased from 8.59 hectares to i present 9.10 at the expense of a little morsel of Les Corbeaux.
-Of course, in best Burgundian fashion, there is a fair bit of Mazis-Bas which is higher up the slope than part of Mazis- Haut.
+The notes which spring to mind when I think of Mazis-Chambertin are spice, liquorice, leather and fur.
+JASPER MORRIS MW, BURGUNDY DIRECTOR Mazis- or Mazy-Chambertin lies at the northern end of the group of Grands Crus, closest to the village, and is divided into two parts of which Mazis-Haut, sitting on the same rock formation as Clos de Bèze, is slightly superior to Mazis-Bas.
+Between 1855 and 1935 Mazis increased from 8.59 hectares to its present 9.10 at the expense of a little morsel of Les Corbeaux.
+Of course, in best Burgundian fashion, there is a fair bit of Mazis-Bas which is higher up the slope than part of Mazis-Haut.
 The difference between the two is that Mazis-Bas is on slightly deeper soil with some influence from the alluvial fan of the Combe de Lavaux, both in terms of soil make-up and temperature.
 It is a predominantly brown soil with a few stones.
 The underlying rock is in the form of fissured slabs through which the roots are able to penetrate.
 The wines are noted for firm structure and considerable power.
-They often have a wilder character than other members of the Chambertin family with notes of tannins, leather, mentho liquorice - all sorts of complex aromatics which are far removed from the opulent sweet fruit of Charmes-Chambertin.
+They often have a wilder character than other members of the Chambertin family with notes of tannins, leather, menthol, liquorice - all sorts of complex aromatics which are far removed from the opulent sweet fruit of Charmes-Chambertin.
+KEY 2015 MAZIS-CHAMBERTIN, GRAND CRU Another wine with a full, bright purple colour, the bouquet displays bright fruit, rich, floral and slightly savoury, with cassis and wild earth tones, plus strawberry and pepper.
+"Meaty, Beaty, Big and Bouncy" noted a colleague who is into The Who.
+The density is absolutely there but it is too youthful really to show all the detail.
+Once in the mouth you can see the majesty of this wine, multi-layered, with a superb tensile texture, dark berry fruits, some fresh peach as well, very pure, chiselled and beautifully constructed.
+The generous and velvety texture provides immediate depth whilst retaining incredible focus.
+The purity, dexterity and concentration are impressive.
+This has a lot to give with time.
+This is a keeper; a big, serious Mazis-Chambertin just raring to be released from its chains.
+Drink 2025-2040.
+MAZIS-CHAMBERTIN